aniketsaini79/BackendFork/doc/sprint0/competition.md

 - Progressive skill-building features
 - Gamified learning experiences
 - Comprehensive library of educational resources
+- Also simulates brokerage to have the person understand what goes into investing

 ### 3. **Social Learning Community**
 Most sites revolve around one-to-one trading.
 StockSprout concentrates on:
-- Team trading competitions
+- Trading competitions
 - Peer learning features
-- Student-mentor relationships
-- Discussion forums and strategy sharing

-### 4. **Advanced Analytics for Learning**
-Unlike basic profit/loss tracking, StockSprout provides:
-- Advanced performance analytics of educational benefit
-- Evaluation of strategy effectiveness
-- Risk management advice
+- Leaderboards
-- Analysis of behavioral trading patterns

-### 5. **Accessibility and Mobile-First Design**
+### 4. **Accessibility and Mobile-First Design**
 Some professional simulators are desktop-oriented and complex.
 StockSprout concentrates on:
 - Easy mobile-responsive design
 - Simplified onboarding process